runfinch/finch-website/docs/docs/managing-finch/uninstalling-finch.md

 # Uninstalling Finch

-> This page is specific to Finch running on macOS.
-At this time macOS is the
+!!!
+Note
-> only supported operating system.
+    This page is specific to Finch running on macOS.
+At this time macOS is the only supported operating system.

 Depending on the installation method, the process to uninstall Finch varies.
 If you are leveraging the [homebrew](https://brew.sh/) package manager, you can use